-To obtain a diploma of graduation from Lowell High School, each student in the Class of 2026 and thereafter must satisfy the following minimum requirements:
+To obtain a diploma of graduation from Lowell High School, each student must satisfy the following minimum requirements:

-- Must have at least four (4) years attendance (eight complete semesters) at the high school level - Must pass ten (10) credits in U.S. History and an additional 5 Credits in Social Studies.
+- Must pass ten (10) credits in U.S. History and an additional 5 Credits in Social Studies.
 No more than two core US History courses may be taken during a semester without the approval of the Social Studies Department Chair. - Must pass twenty (20) credits in English.
 English must be selected and passed each year.
-No more than two core English courses may be taken during a semester without the approval of the English Department Chair. - Must pass fifteen (15) credits in Mathematics (5 credits in Algebra, 5 credits in Geometry, and 5 additional credits in mathematics).
+No more than two core English courses may be taken during a semester without the approval of the English Department Chair. - Must pass fifteen (15) credits in Mathematics.
+Students must pass Algebra IA, Algebra IB, Geometry A, and Geometry B. - Must pass fifteen (15) credits in science. - Must select Physical Education each year and pass four (4) semesters in Physical Education for (10) credits.
+AFJROTC, Dance, Band, or Show Choir may be substituted each year for this requirement.
+This requirement may be waived only by the Head of School for documented medical excuse, for critical course conflicts, or for other extenuating circumstances.